telerik/kendo-intl/docs/num-formatting/index.md

 ### Custom

-You are able to create a custom numeric format string using one or more custom numeric specifiers.
+You can create a custom numeric format string by using one or more custom numeric specifiers.
 A custom numeric format string is any string which is not a standard numeric format.

-The supported format specifiers are listed below.
+The supported format specifiers are:

-**The `"0"` specifier**

-The `"0"` specifier is a zero placeholder.
+* **The `"0"` specifier**&mdash;A zero placeholder.
 It replaces the zero with the corresponding digit if one is present.
 Otherwise, zero appears in the result string.

     import { formatNumber } from '@telerik/kendo-intl';

     formatNumber(1234.5678, "00000"); // 01235

-**The `"#"` specifier**

-The `"#"` specifier is a digit placeholder.
+* **The `"#"` specifier**&mdash;A digit placeholder.
 It replaces the Pound sign with the corresponding digit if one is present.
 Otherwise, no digit appears in the result string.

     import { formatNumber } from '@telerik/kendo-intl';